AstroMined/pygithub-mcp-server/docs/tech_context.md

 # Technical Context

+> **Note:** This document provides a high-level overview of the technology stack and architecture.
+For detailed implementation patterns, code examples, and best practices, please refer to [`system_patterns.md`](system_patterns.md).

 ## Technology Stack

 ### Core Dependencies
 - Python 3.10+
 - MCP Python SDK
 - PyGithub for GitHub API interaction
-- Pydantic for schema validation
+- Pydantic for schema validation and data modeling
 - pytest for testing

 ### Development Tools